 Support learning opportunities.

-Employees feel engaged and provide more value when they have the ability to grow in their roles.
+Employees feel engaged and provide more value when they have the opportunity to grow in their roles.
 Empower them to continue learning about your industry and improving their skills by supporting various training opportunities.

 For instance, you might: